Rohini6/github-trial/README.md

 github-trial
 ============

-This is a test project to learn more about Github
+This is a test project to learn more about Github and its options.